momhiar/django-whois-jsonResponse/README.md

-really simple and useful when you wanna create a Domain availability check with json it uses POST method and simply redirects GET requests to a address you want, check views.py
+really simple and useful when you wanna create a Domain availability check with json it uses POST method and simply redirects GET requests to an address you want, check views.py

 NOTE: .ir domains have an issue : if you encounter an error it results True anyway.